-"We will have over 100 troopers from New York State Police Department on their way to Puerto Rico over this next week," she said.
+"We will have over 100 troopers from New York State Police Department on their way to Puerto Rico," Governor Kathy Hochul said.
 "The island of Puerto Rico has had to endure the destruction of the hands of Mother Nature.
 It's reminiscent of five years ago when we were all just shocked by the scale of devastation on the island.
 And the images are still very vivid."

 New York is also working the Red Cross, SOMOS and other partners to send medical and other supplies, and teams from the New York Power Authority are ready to deploy and assist in restoring power to the island.

 "New York knows full well the devastating impact that Mother Nature can bring, and that is why we stand ready to help the people of Puerto Rico recover and rebuild from this terrible storm," Hochul said.
 "Our brothers and sisters in Puerto Rico are incredibly resilient but, in times like this, New York will be there to help in any way we can, including sending personnel and resources to help the island and its residents recover."

 WATCH: Gov. Hochul announces relief in the wake of Hurricane Fiona

 In New Jersey, Paterson is collecting donations and also planning a relief driver for October, and Senator Richard Blumenthal (D-CT) said he plans on petitioning Congress for additional support.

 Power company officials in Puerto Rico initially said it would take a few days for electricity to be fully restored but then appeared to backtrack late Tuesday night.
 Only 26% had power as of Wednesday morning., three days after Fiona hit the island.